zsparal/api-documentation/source/guides/gift-cards.rst

 Technical integration
 ---------------------
-Integration is handled via the :ref:`Payments API <v2/payments-create>`.
+Integration is handled via the :doc:`Payments API </reference/v2/payments-api/create-payment>`.
 Several levels of integration are possible.

 Mollie supports stacking transactions, e.g. starting with a partial gift card payment and then finalizing the payment using more gift cards or one of the other payment methods.

 Integrate using Mollie Checkout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The easiest way to integrate gift cards is to use the :ref:`Mollie Checkout <guides/checkout>`.
+The easiest way to integrate gift cards is to use the :doc:`Mollie Checkout </guides/checkout>`.
 This is arranged by creating the payment via our API without passing the ``method`` parameter.
 Mollie will then display a list of payment methods available for the payment and offer the gift card options enabled on your account.